brittanyrw/100-days-of-code/log.md

 1. Completed a daily CSS image challenge (prompt was Beaver).

-3. Completed some HTML and CSS exercises through Thinkful.
+2. Completed some HTML and CSS exercises through Thinkful.

+3. Small update for responsiveness to my FCC Tribute page.

 **Link to work:**